dronsEETAC/Programacion-de-drones/README.md

 # Contact

-If you have any questions, feedback, or inquiries about the content on this repository, please feel free to reach out to our team using the following email address:
+If you have any questions, feedback, or inquiries about the content on this repository, please feel free to contact pablo.royo@upc.edu
-•	pablo.royo@upc.edu